dmbarbour/glas/docs/GlasDesign.md

 Use of 'stow' indicates content-addressed storage for the top stack element.
 Application of stowage is transparent and heuristic, and might be deferred lazily (e.g. performed by a GC pass to reduce memory pressure).

 ### Environment and Effects

-with:(eff:Program, do:Program)
+env:(eff:Program, do:Program)
 eff

-The 'with' operator will hide the top stack value as initial state from the 'do' program.
+The 'env' operator will hide the top stack value as initial state from the 'do' program.
 The 'do' program may invoke the 'eff' handler via 'eff' operator.
 The 'eff' program must have a `Request State -- Response State` stack effect, and may use 'eff' to invoke effects within the parent environment.

 *Aside:* It is feasible to use 'eff' to model a namespace, though it would depend heavily on abstract interpretation and partial evaluation to optimize routing.